New children´s book on ural owls „Annas Weg in die Freiheit“

 How can the framework conditions for a sustainable and efficient European environment policy be translated into action in the Alpine region.
 How can project results regarding biological diversity be used and communicated in the long term?
 How can the new EU funding programmes contribute to maintaining biodiversity?These and other questions will be the focus of the final conference of the greenAlps project, to be held on 13-14 October 2014 in Chambéry, France.

 Please join the discussion!
-The conference-programme will be published this summer.
-For more information on the project see www.greenalps-project.eu [Link 3].
+The conference-programme and information on registration and the venue are available on the event website [Link 3].
+Participation is free of charge.
+For more information on the project see www.greenalps-project.eu [Link 4].

 Four more young ural owls released